Amber Ablett – My Fathers Left

 Commissioned by

-Bergen based artist and writer Amber Ablett presents a new sound installation titled My Fathers Left at Borealis 2024.
+Bergen based artist and writer Amber Ablett presents a new installation titled My Fathers Left.

 The work begins with the artist’s own exploration into how the narratives that British, Norwegian and Western society has taught us about Black fatherhood shaped and warped the way she saw her relationship with her own father, and the ways in which colourism and internalised racism seep in.
 Installed in the gallery space USF Visningsrommet, the work sits within a wooden listening structure based on wooden stands used to hold up boats when they are brought onto dry land, connecting these personal stories, back to the stories of fathers that have travelled across seas.